Safely manipulate the soft tissue of people diagnosed with cancer!

-Become proficient with the manipulation of soft tissues with patients affected by cancer.
-Oncology Soft Tissue Manipulation course is a 3-day long course predominately hands-on.
+Become proficient with the manipulation of soft tissues in patients affected by cancer.
+The Oncology Soft Tissue Manipulation course is a 3-day long course predominately hands-on.
 Based on Canadian Cancer Society standards, this highly anticipated course is designed to provide all Health Care providers with the knowledge and skills needed to safely and effectively provide soft tissue manipulation.
 Addressing the fear and misunderstanding of providing soft tissue manipulation to individuals who have had a cancer diagnosis, participants will gain insight into the mechanism behind cancer spread and how, with proper assessment and adaptations, muscle and joint manipulations can be very beneficial to this population.

 What to expect from this course?

 - An overview of various types of treatments and medication protocols and their side effects

 - An understanding of modifications for ‘pump and filter’ organ compromise

 - Techniques and rationale for site and position adjustments and bolstering

 - Protocols and modifications for clients with bone metastases